 One stipulation is that you have been an EDF Energy customer for at least 28 days to ensure the all of your energy usage information is accurate when your account is set up.

-EDF Energy will only refuse to change the prepayment meter if it has been installed because you are significantly in debt.
-E.ON
+EDF Energy will only refuse to change the prepayment meter if it has been installed because you are significantly in debt, which means by over £500.

 SSE will replace your prepayment meter with a credit meter provided that you successfully pass a credit check and that you are prepared to pay future bills by direct debit.

-You will also be charged £52 per meter.
-This is to reflect the costs SSE incurs for removal and installation.
-Once the credit check has been passed and the fee paid, you should have your new meter installed within 10 working days.
+You will also be charged £52 per meter, this is to reflect the costs that SSE incur for removal and installation, and once the credit check has been passed and the fee paid, you should have your new meter installed within 10 working days.

-If you feel it won’t be cost-effective to switch meters, or you simply do not have the money available to pay for your current prepayment meter to be replaced, then it may be a good idea to switch to a provider that will install a new meter free of charge.
+If you feel it won’t be cost effective to switch meters, or you just don’t have the money available to pay for your current prepayment meter to be replaced, it may be a good idea to switch to a provider that will install a new meter free of charge.